-- 4.4.9 It is observed from the below that the actual audited O&M expenses as claimed by the Licensee for FY 2013-14 are higher than the normative O&M expenses computed based on the above Regulations.
-Since, the Licensee has to restrict its O&M expenses within the normative level, the expenses beyond normative level have not been allowed by the Commission.
-The Commission has therefore, approved the normative O&M expenses for FY 2013-14. - 4.4.10 Further, in reply to the Commission's query regarding whether CGRF expenses have been included in O&M expenses, the Petitioner submitted that the CGRF expenses are part of the O&M expenses claimed by it.
+- 4.4.9 It is observed from below that the actual audited O&M expenses for FY 2013-14 are less than the normative O&M expenses computed based on the above Regulations.
+Since, the Licensee was able to restrict its O&M expenses within the normative level, the Commission has therefore, approved the actual O&M expenses for FY 2013-14 and has considered an efficiency gain of Rs.
+9.24 Crore. - 4.4.10 Further, in reply to the Commission's query regarding whether CGRF expenses have been included in O&M expenses, the Petitioner submitted that the CGRF expenses are part of the O&M expenses claimed by it.
 The Petitioner submitted that such expenses are not separately accounted for and hence, details of such expenses are not available with it.
-The Petitioner requested the Commission to allow an ad-hoc allowance towards the CGRF expenses considering the remuneration norms and associated costs in the CGRF framework approved by the Commission. - 4.4.11 As the account for CGRF expenses is not separately maintained by the Licensee, no additional allowance towards this head has been considered by the Commission. - 4.4.12 Further, as discussed earlier, in its reply to the Commission's query regarding the details of expenses incurred towards apportionment of O&M Expenses of UPPCL, the Petitioner submitted the allocation of O&M Expenses of UPPCL.
-However, as detailed in para 4.2.10, the apportionment of the O&M Expenses of UPPCL has been considered in the Bulk Supply Tariff. - 4.4.13 The summary of O&M expenses approved in the Tariff Order, claimed by the Petitioner and as approved by the Commission in this Order for truing up of ARR for FY 2013-14, is shown in the Table below:
+The Petitioner requested the Commission to allow an ad-hoc allowance towards the CGRF expenses considering the remuneration norms and associated costs in the CGRF framework approved by the Commission. - 4.4.11 As the account for CGRF expenses is not separately maintained by the Licensee, no additional allowance towards this head has been considered by the Commission. - 4.4.12 The Commission in its Tariff Order dated June 18, 2015 had disallowed the interest on electricity duty as it is a charge incidental to the delay in remitting the electricity duty to the Government.
+Thus, in line with the approach adopted in the previous Truing-up Order the Commission has disallowed the interest on electricity duty of Rs.
+30.92 Crore considered by the Petitioner while claiming actual A&G expenses for FY 2013-14. - 4.4.13 Further, as discussed earlier, in its reply to the Commission's query regarding the details of expenses incurred towards apportionment of O&M Expenses of UPPCL, the Petitioner submitted the allocation of O&M Expenses of UPPCL.
+However, as detailed in Para 4.2.10, the apportionment of the O&M Expenses of UPPCL has been considered in the Bulk Supply Tariff.

+4.4.14 The summary of O&M expenses approved in the Tariff Order claimed by the Petitioner and as approved by the Commission in this Order for Truing-up of ARR for FY 2013-14, is shown in the Table below: